i0uthis/blog.intp-362/docs/blog2/README.md

 The PySEAL repository in GitHub unfortunately is only a proof of concept however I found another repository made by a GitHub user called “Huelse” [] called SEAL-Python.
 The repository has a guide on how to setup SEAL-python in Linux and Windows environments.
 <br/><br/>
 Installing Prerequisites:<br>
 •	SEAL-python requires a couple of packages that need install.
-To install them use the following commands:
+To install them use the following commands: <br>
 “sudo apt-get install git build-essential cmake python3 python3-dev python3-pip”

 Clone SEAL-Python: <br>
 •	Clone the SEAL-Python library using the git command from GitHub
-•	If you would want to have the repository cloned to a different place please move to it before executing the following commands:
+•	If you would want to have the repository cloned to a different place please move to it before executing the following commands: <br>
 “git clone https://github.com/Huelse/SEAL-Python.git”

-•	Once the clone is finished move into the repository using the cd command:
+•	Once the clone is finished move into the repository using the cd command: <br>
 “cd SEAL-Python”